Project Spotlight: Da Kikokiko

 Which of our colors did you choose?

-Please note: We developed custom matte versions of Prussian Blue and Turquoise for this project so that they could be used in a commercial floor application.
+Please note: We developed custom matte versions of Boundary Waters and Turquoise for this project so that they could be used in a commercial floor application.
 For a very similar look to the custom color we developed, go for Peacock.

 How did the installation process go?